-PHP is one of the most popular programming languages used by people building websites (and mobile applications).
+PHP (Hypertext Preprocessor) is one of the most popular programming languages used by people building websites (and mobile applications).

 Danny was one of the organisers of the first ScotlandPHP conference in October 2016, which was a fantastic event, bringing together great speakers with the Scottish PHP developer community and folk from across Europe.
 It was a great event, with to many highlights to mention them all, from the opening keynote by Rasmus Lerdorf, the Friday night ghost tour, a dozen great talks in 2 streams and a great Saturday evening social.
 The ScotlandPHP conference, as well as the annual ScotlandPHP Christmas social in Dundee and great ways of bringing the wider Scottish PHP development community together.

 Many members of the group are also active on the ScotlandPHP Slack channel which allows everyone to keep in touch between meetings, and with the wider community.